CSE232-MSU/CSE232/vscode_setup/windows.md

 Go ahead and hit the top **Install** button.

-Close out of the VSCode instance you were just using to install the Remote Development extension, and bring up your Linux terminal (if not open, it's like any other application on your computer; simply do a Windows search for "Ubuntu" and it should appear in the results, you can make a desktop shortcut for it if you'd like).
+Close out of the VSCode instance you were just using to install the Remote Development extension, and bring up your Linux terminal.

 In your terminal: stay at, or navigate to the home directory (execute `cd ~` if you're not there).